 Sugar – 25g

-Heat the oven to 140 C Fan.
+Heat the oven to 120 C Fan.
 Bang your baking tray on a hard surface to get rid of air bubbles, and use a toothpick to pop any bubbles on the surfaces of the shells if you can see them.
-Then leave your shells out to air for about 30 minutes – 1 hour; until you can smoothly run your finger over the surface.
+Use a wet finger to flatten any pointy tops.
+Then leave your shells out to air for about 10-20 minutes; until you can smoothly run your finger over the surface.

-Bake for 14-16 minutes.
-Opening the oven door half way through to let steam out.
+Bake for 16 minutes.
 If you added powder colour/flavour, the macarons will need less time in the oven.
 If you added gel colour/flavour, the macarons will need more time in the oven.

 Leave to cool completely before pealing off your baking sheet.
 Pipe your chosen filling, and sandwich the shells together.